 Departmental Response by: After the results of the ETS test are known

-Students must take the test at one of these two times.
-Since there are two dates, it is understood that the students will not discuss the content of the test until all seniors have taken it.
+Students must take the test on this date.
 The results of the test can be expected to be received from the ETS a few weeks after the test dates.

 The final results of the Major Field Test in mathematics are now available.